-Through everything I've experienced in life, including working in the funeral industry for over 20 years, nothing ever prepared me for the death of my brother on November 8, 2015.
-I only made it through because of my relationship with Christ and the strong grounded Christians who surrounded me.
-I cried out to God that I had to find something good to come from his death and that is how Cook Ministries was birthed.
+Through everything I've experienced in life, including over 20 years in the funeral industry, nothing ever prepared me for the death of my brother on November 8, 2015.
+I only made it through because of my relationship with Christ and the strong, grounded Christians who surrounded me, providing vital community support.
+I cried out to God, asking for something good to come from his death, and that is how Cook Ministries was birthed.

 According to Newton's third law, for every action there is an equal and opposite reaction.
-I believe that to be true in the spirit realm as well.
-I believe that for everything bad that happens, we must look for the good.
-Sometimes it's easy to find, sometimes we have to look extra hard, wait on God and even have doubts.
-In "finding the good" that is actually part of what built this ministry.
-There are details and events of our ministry that were created based upon the opposite reaction.
+I believe that holds true in the spiritual realm as well.
+For everything bad that happens, we must seek the good.
+Sometimes it’s easy to find, while other times we have to look extra hard, wait on God, and even wrestle with doubts.
+In the process of 'finding the good,' I built this ministry.
+Many details and events of our ministry emerged from these opposite reactions.

-Through all the hurt, the grief and loss, I've finally learned to be thankful.
-I'm thankful that God has placed so many wonderful friends in my life, as well as my brother's life.
-The largest portion of our volunteers are personal friends and that always makes every event that much more special.
+Through all the hurt, grief, and loss, I've learned to cultivate thankfulness.
+I'm grateful that God has placed so many wonderful friends in my life and my brother's life.
+Most of our volunteers are personal friends, which makes every event even more special.
+This community support has been a cornerstone of our mission.

-The name Cook Ministries has absolutely nothing to do with me, but everything to do with my brother and his life.
+The name Cook Ministries has absolutely nothing to do with me, but everything to do with my brother and his legacy.
 It's all about helping others in memory of my brother, Johnny.

-The Bible tells us in Luke 15 the parable of the Lost Sheep, my prayer is that this ministry can reach out to just that one person who's feeling lost and overwhelmed - just one!
+The Bible tells us in Luke 15 the parable of the Lost Sheep; my prayer is that this ministry can reach out to that one person who feels lost and overwhelmed—just one!
 I pray and believe there will be many more, but the most important thing is that we treat everyone as if they are the only one.
+This aligns with our commitment to mental health awareness.

-Perhaps it's still my personal grief of what I couldn't do for my brother, I can try to do for someone else but most importantly I'm learning to allow God to use me, no matter what the circumstances are that surround me, God use me to make a difference, use me in the midst of my own faults and failures, use me and I'll go.
+Perhaps it's still my personal grief for what I couldn’t do for my brother that drives me to help someone else.
+Most importantly, I’m learning to allow God to use me, regardless of the circumstances that surround me.
+God, use me to make a difference; use me in the midst of my own faults and failures, and I will go.

-Thank you God for my brother's unconditional and protective love I had for 43 years - may my next 43 years be used to serve you, to show that same love my brother showed me and to be a reflection of the true love of Christ!
+Thank you, God, for my brother's unconditional and protective love over 43 years.
+May my next 43 years be used to serve you, to show that same love my brother showed me, and to reflect the true love of Christ while meeting the spiritual needs of others!

 Karen